teamILLO/Stockin/discussions/20201010_discussions.md

 - [ ] I checked if the flowchart fully contains actions and pages related to Detail Page including News tab
 - [ ] I checked I have covered every possible action as a user story in the Detail Page and revised version of My Page
 - [ ] I finished writing user stories for Detail Page except for the News tab
-- [ ] I checked that my user stories fulfill standards of grading guidelines
+- [ ] I checked that my user stories and Project Abstract fulfill standards of grading guidelines

 **Junhyeok**
 - [x] I changed the Daily Report window and My Interests window to Daily Report tab and My Interests tab
 - [x] I created two buttons redirecting to Recommendation Page(or Report Page)
 - [x] I checked if the flowchart fully contains actions and pages related to Post-login Page(or Main Page)
-- [ ] I finished writing user stories for Post-login Page(or Main Page)
+- [x] I finished writing user stories for Post-login Page(or Main Page)
-- [ ] I checked that my user stories fulfill standards of grading guidelines
+- [x] I checked that my user stories fulfill standards of grading guidelines
 - [ ] I checked if there are any grammar errors in the overall document

 #### Next meeting will be held on Oct.
 12 after class